 ALIEN

-There is a terrifying silence in the meadows....
+There's a terrifying silence in the meadows...

 Red admiral (Vanessa atalanta)

-Let's go back to the wasps.
+Then back to the wasps.

 A photographic horror.